FIVE MOST SURPRISING FINDS

 Fryer, “Acting White,” Education Next, 2006

-Roland Fryer, the Harvard economist, found in a 2006 analysis that the “acting white” penalty was real but concentrated in specific types of schools — integrated public schools, primarily, rather than all-Black schools or private schools (Fryer, Education Next, 2006).
-This suggests the phenomenon is not inherent to Black culture but rather a response to specific social conditions — meaning it can be changed.
+Roland Fryer, the Harvard economist, found in a 2006 analysis that the “acting white” penalty was real but concentrated in specific types of schools.
+It appeared mainly in integrated public schools, not in all-Black schools or private schools (Fryer, Education Next, 2006).
+This finding is crucial.
+It tells us the pattern is not built into Black culture.
+It is a response to specific social conditions — and that means it can be changed.

 Karyn Lacy studied middle-class Black families in suburban Washington, D.C.
-She documented the elaborate strategies Black parents used to protect their children from the “acting white” accusation while still encouraging academic achievement.
-These parents — doctors, lawyers, engineers — had to teach their children a double consciousness — the mental burden of living in two worlds at once — that W.E.B.
+She documented the careful strategies Black parents used to shield their children from the “acting white” accusation while still pushing academic achievement.
+These parents — doctors, lawyers, engineers — had to teach their children a double consciousness (the mental burden of living in two worlds at once) that W.E.B.
 Du Bois would have recognized.
 Be excellent, but do not appear to enjoy it too much.
 Succeed, but do not let your success separate you from your community.
 Win, but do not celebrate in a way that makes other Black people feel judged (Lacy, Blue-Chip Black, University of California Press, 2007).

 This is an impossible psychological burden.
-It is a burden that “keeping it real” culture has imposed on every Black child who has ever been mocked for reading a book, every Black professional who has ever been called a sellout for wearing a suit, every Black entrepreneur who has ever been told that their ambition is a betrayal of their roots.
+It is a burden that “keeping it real” culture has placed on every Black child who has ever been mocked for reading a book.
+On every Black professional who has ever been called a sellout for wearing a suit.
+On every Black entrepreneur who has ever been told that their ambition is a betrayal of their roots.

 The culture that was supposed to protect Black identity has become, in its corrupted form, a prison that punishes Black achievement.